stringparser/mase/docs/README.md

 _returns_ a new instance

 _instance properties_
-- `name` given or generated for this instance
+- `store` array of data of the instance